laroccol/tictactoe-laroccol/02-Arrays/readme.md

 # Lesson 2: Arrays

 An array is a type of variable used in pretty much all programming languages.
-It is essentially just a list of items like a grocery list.
+It is essentially a list of items like a grocery list.
 Let's say you need to go to the store and have the following list:

 - Bread